 Significant Positive Impact on Your Personal Life

-Many of our students, when asked what surprised them the most about what they learned in our course, replied by saying that they did not realize the profound impact that it would have on their personal development and personal relationships with their spouses, children, and friends.
+Many of our students, when asked what surprised them the most about what they learned in our course, replied by saying that they did not realize the profound impact it would have on their personal development and personal relationships with their spouses, children, and friends.

 How do you take advantage of these opportunities?
 Choose a coach training program that goes beyond core coaching skills and includes professional development.
 In the ADAPT Health Coach Training Program, our professional development curriculum walks you through different coaching business models, teaches you how to market yourself as a coach, and gives you the tools you need to start a successful coaching business.
 You also have the opportunity to be part of a Kresser Institute ecosystem that includes ADAPT-trained practitioners, many of whom are eager to work with ADAPT-trained health coaches.